t-mart/wap/docs/project-structure.rst

   * Addon directories

-    + Lua code
+    + Lua or XML files

-    + Other resources your addon needs
+    + Other resources like fonts, textures or sounds

     + Subdirectories that contain any of the above items